 A study of the tradition, form, and content of the epic from Homer to Milton.
 Emphasizes the role of the hero and deals with issues such as war, nature, human progress or regress, and theodicy.
-Prerequisites: ENG 101-102 or 110-111.
+Prerequisites: ENG 110-111.

 ENG 348G Film and Literature